-Arylic Up2Stream DIY Boards: A User Experience
+Arylic Up2Stream DIY Boards: Build Your Own Media Server

 First it was Personal Computers (PCs), then it was telecommunications, and now it is happening to the audiophile world: technology has shattered the cost vs. performance ratio for key pieces of audio equipment by an order of magnitude.
 Things like audio amplifiers and Digital-to-Analog Converters (DACs) are now available in modular form to hobbyists and serious audiophiles alike for tens-instead of hundreds-of dollars.
 A company called Arylic now offers what they call a DIY line of audio equipment that can serve as the basis of a low-cost home stereo system.

 I received the following hardware from Arylic to test:

 - Wi-Fi Stereo Receiver for DIY Speakers Up2stream Pro V3

 - Bluetooth Amplifier Board with WiFi Up2stream Amp V3

 I also received the following accessories, which are included in this review:

 - Clear acrylic cases for the PRO V3/AMP V3 boards

 5V/1A micro USB (for the PRO V3)